The Ballymore Novices’ Hurdle, registered as the Hyde Novices’ Hurdle, is the last race run of the first day of Cheltenham’s November Meeting.

 The prestige of the race has subsequently taken a significant boost with Coneygree perhaps the most well-known winner.
 Mark Bradstock’s charge won this race as a five year old before progressing to becoming the first novice chaser to win the Cheltenham Gold Cup for over 40 years.

 There is no real way of knowing whether any horse who wins the Ballymore Novices’ Hurdle will go on to have a successful career over fences or if their best results will be over hurdles.
-It’s no real surprise given that the competitors are at such an early stage of their careers with most winners aged either four or five.
+It’s no real surprise given that the competitors are at such an early stage of their careers with most winners aged five.

 That said, winning this race demands a high level of stamina for such young horses.
 Winning over two miles and five furlongs is tough enough whatever pace they go off at before you factor in ground that is often soft on the Old Course and the infamous hill leading up to the winning post at Cheltenham.